coavins/EmoTrackerPacks/README.md

 ## Load the connector script in BizHawk

 In BizHawk, after your ROM is loaded, go to `Tools > Lua Console`.
-In the new window, go to `Script > Open Script` and navigate to the connector in your Bizhawk lua folder:
+In the new window, go to `Script > Open Script` and navigate to the `connector.lua` file in your Bizhawk lua folder.

-`Lua\bizhawk-connector\connector.lua`

-**Note:** When playing with Archipelago, you should load the Archipelago lua *first*.
+**Note:** When playing with Archipelago or multiworld, you should load the Archipelago/multiworld lua *first*.

 When the connector.lua script is started, the connection should be established and you should see the robot icon in EmoTracker turn green.
 After a short delay, autotracking will begin.
 Items and checks will be marked as soon as you receive them in-game.